By far, the most utilized loop statement in C++ is the for statement

 Best practice

-Defining multiple variables (in the init-statement) and using the comma operator (in the end-expression) is acceptable inside a for statement
+Defining multiple variables (in the init-statement) and using the comma operator (in the end-expression) is acceptable inside a for-statement.

-can be nested inside other loops.
-In the following example, we're nesting a for loop
+Like other types of loops, for-loops can be nested inside other loops.
+In the following example, we’re nesting a for-loop inside another for-loop:

 For each iteration of the outer loop, the inner loop runs in its entirety.
 Consequently, the output is: